cast-org/figuration/site/4.2/widgets/modal.md

 The following key commands are handled when focus is inside the modal:

 - <kbd>Esc</kbd> - Close the modal
+- <kbd>Tab</kbd> - Moves focus to next focusable element inside the dialog.
+When focus is on the last focusable element in the dialog, moves focus to the first focusable element in the dialog.
+- <kbd>Shift + Tab</kbd> - Moves focus to previous focusable element inside the dialog.
+When focus is on the first focusable element in the dialog, moves focus to the last focusable element in the dialog.

+### Enforced Focus

+Modals employ a 'focus trap' in an attempt to keep focus with the modal dialog when one is open, as specified by the [WAI-ARIA](https://www.w3.org/TR/wai-aria-1.2/) recommendations.

+If for some reason you need to disable the enforced focus for modals, you can override the behavior by setting the `focus` option to `false`.

 ## SASS Reference